In today’s world, computers are our new eyes. We rely on these machines to react based on the appearance of a precise space.

 Google Search, however, is a primary example of its civilian application.
 The search engine allows you to input images as a search term.
 Law enforcement in China applies the technology to detect perpetrators of minor infractions, such as jaywalking.

-A major study carried out by Perficient Digital between April, and May 2019, analysed the technological capability of significant market players; Microsoft Azure, IBM Waterson, and Amazon Web Services’ Rekognition.
+A major study carried out by Perficient Digital analysed the technological capability of significant market players: Microsoft Azure, IBM Waterson, and Amazon Web Services’ Rekognition.
+A total of 2000 images have been analysed based on four categories: charts, landscapes, people, products

 The study itself consisted of measurement of the accuracy of images vs categories allocated.
 Here, 7% of the 2000 total images were labelled precisely.
 A human control group, on the other hand, tagged the photos with 87.7% accuracy.